-Through Design Technology the children at Woodlands learn to think and intervene creatively and become creative problem solvers, as individuals and members of a team.
+Through Design Technology the children at Woodlands learn to think and intervene creatively and become experienced problem solvers, as individuals and members of a team.
 They look for needs, wants and opportunities and respond to them by developing a range of ideas and making products and systems.
 They combine practical skills with an understanding of aesthetics, social and environmental issues and function.
 As they do so, they reflect on and evaluate present and past design and technology, its uses and effects.

-Learning how to cook is a crucial life skill that enables children to feed themselves and others affordably and well, now and in later life.
+Learning how to cook is a crucial life skill that enables children to feed themselves and others affordably and well, both now and in later life.

 The children in EYFS begin to develop a food vocabulary using taste, smell, texture and feel.
 They start to think about the need for a variety of foods in a diet.